The event is held at a The Red Room, a downtown Vancouver venue. Scheduled for an unusually early seven o’clock in the evening, ending at ten.

 In every battle, the first set of bars (as in musical time notation, not unlike stanzas in poetry) is learned and recited.
 Each performer is to spend the time understanding their rival and plan a strong lyrical blow to their ego.
 And a loud response from the crowd.

 Eminem’s 8 Mile is a worthy dramatization of how such preparation plays out.
 The movie heavily emphasizes the struggles and mishaps that make us vulnerable to scrutiny and provocation.
 Accepting these challenges, aside from the musical, lyrical, and performance skills is certainly a prerequisite.
 The best bars are vicious enough to bite anyone’s head off.
-I certainly wouldn’t want to be on a receiving end of some of the things I’ve heard that night.
+I certainly wouldn’t want to be on the receiving end of some of the things I’ve heard that night.